ohmygaugh-crypto/pwa/README.md

 After installing Tesseract and adding it to your PATH, restart your terminal and try running your Python script again.
 It should now be able to find and use Tesseract.

 ---
-Irrelevant files/files that didn't make the cut/learning checkpoints: gptmanifest.json
+Irrelevant files/files that didn't make the cut/learning checkpoints( i need to ask if i'm missing anything to enable pwa download): gptmanifest.json workbox-config sw.js
-workbox-config
-  sw.js